bubroz/clipscribe/docs/CLI_REFERENCE.md

 # ClipScribe CLI Reference

-*Last Updated: 2025-08-26 - v2.44.0*
+*Last Updated: 2025-09-01 - v2.44.0*

 Complete reference for all ClipScribe commands, groups, and options.

 **Current Status**: Enterprise-ready CLI with 99% coverage and comprehensive validation.
-The API and web services are now live on Google Cloud Run.
+The system is in private alpha testing - not yet available for public use.

 ## Installation Options